The Neurochemicals of Happiness

-This biological design is generous, but lays dormant in many.
-In this entry, I will look at seven brain molecules linked to happiness and offer simple ways you can trigger their release in your daily life.
+This biological design is generous but lays dormant in many.
+In this post, I will look at seven brain molecules linked to happiness and offer simple ways you can trigger their release in your daily life.

 The premise of The Athlete’s Way: Sweat and the Biology of Bliss is that through daily physicality and other lifestyle choices, we have the power to make ourselves happier.
 One of the side effects of living in a digital age is that we are increasingly removed from our physicality and each other.